ojilles/jilles.net/_posts/2007-05-29-memcached-discussions-bloglines-facebook.md

 [<a href="http://lists.danga.com/pipermail/memcached/2007-May/004112.html">link</a>]

-Also, there is a lot of talk about a FUSE (File system in user space) filesystem based on top of memcached.
-Not only would that make caching available for those applications you do not control (blackbox) but it would have some really great advantages for your generic PHP app:
+Also, there is a lot of talk about a FUSE (File system in user space) file system based on top of memcached.
+Not only would that make caching available for those applications you do not control (black box) but it would have some really great advantages for your generic PHP app:

     Over the last two weeks i spent a lot of time discussing a memcachefs